pgRouting/workshop/docs/chapters/installation.rst

 * An editor like Gedit
 * Internet connection

-All required tools are available on the OSGeo LiveDVD, so the following reference is a quick summary of how to install it on your own computer running latest Ubuntu 10.04.
+All required tools are available on the OSGeo LiveDVD, so the following reference is a quick summary of how to install it on your own computer running Ubuntu 10.04 or later.

 --------------------------------------------------------------------------------------------------------------
 Software